Gaelic in the Landscape

 - Promote the use of Gaelic as an active living language.

-- The launch of this project on 23rd July with an introductory training workshop at Callander’s Summerfest was featured on BBC Alba.
+- The launch of this project in July 2019 with an introductory training workshop at Callander’s Summerfest was featured on BBC Alba.

 - In August 2019, our Gaelic volunteer guides completed a five-day training programme in August 2019 and are preparing a series of guided walks around Callander for late 2019 and early 2020.
 Find out more about Callander’s Gaelic heritage by reading this blog post by our course tutor, Roddy MacLean (Ruairidh MacIlleathain).